Kurifuji

-Kurifuji (also known as Toshifuji) was an undefeated Thoroughbred racemare, whose three classic wins included the Tokyo Yūshun race or Japanese Derby.
+Kurifuji (Japanese: クリフジ; Hepburn: Kurifuji; 10 March 1940 – c.
+1964), also known as Toshifuji, was an undefeated Thoroughbred racemare, whose three classic wins included the Tokyo Yūshun race or Japanese Derby.

 She was a chestnut mare that was bred at the Shimofusa Stud in Japan.
-Kurifuji was by the five times leading sire, Tournesol (GB), her dam Kenfuji was by the imported sire, Chapel Brampton (GB).
+Kurifuji was by the five-time leading sire, Tournesol (GB), and her dam Kenfuji was by the imported sire, Chapel Brampton (GB).
 She was a sister to three other horses including Happy Might who won the Tenno Sho, autumn race over 3,200 metres.